 - A brief explanation as to how the proposed course fits in with your educational and career goals.
-Be sure to include whether you are in Trinity or Pratt, what your major is, and how the proposed course relates to your future course-work at Duke.
+Be sure to include whether you are in Trinity or Pratt, what your major is, and how the proposed course relates to your major requiremnts and future course-work at Duke.

-Questions about taking math courses while studying abroad should be directed to the Director of Undergraduate Studies: firstname.lastname@example.org.
+Any questions about taking math courses while studying abroad should be directed to the Director of Undergraduate Studies by e-mail at email@example.com.